pieroproietti/penguins-eggs/sourceforge/files/iso/zorin/README.md

 * **zorin-x64**  Just a remaster of Zorin-OS-15.3-core installable with calamares

-__Please note what this project is in no way connected to Zorin OS in any official way, it’s just my personal experiment__.

 ## More informations

 You can find more informations at [Zorin OS](https://zorinos.com/).

-# That's all Folks!
+# Disclaim
-No need other configurations, penguins-eggs are battery included or better, as in the real, live is inside! :-D
+__Please note what this project is in no way connected to Zorin OS in any official way, it’s just my personal experiment__.